vrishbhanusingh/multi-agent-training/PRD.md

   - Expand agent logic and inter-agent workflows
   - Add persistent logging and monitoring
   - Implement advanced message routing and error handling
+  - **Implement `EvaluatorAgent`**: Build the agent for automated task validation and reward assignment.
+  - **Develop Orchestrator "Correction Mode"**: Enhance the `OrchestratorAgent` with the logic to analyze failures and perform "DAG Surgery" to insert corrective tasks.
+  - **Integrate Reinforcement Learning Loop**: Implement a PPO-based training process to update the orchestrator's policy based on workflow outcomes.
+  - **Build Observability Dashboard**: Create a monitoring interface to track workflow health, error rates, and learning performance metrics.
   - Integrate with CI/CD for automated testing

 ## Logical Dependency Chain